Eli-V-14/game-c-plus-plus/README.md

-# paint-ball
+# Multiplayer Game
-Making a Paint Ball multiplayer game for a term project in C++
+Making a Multiplayer game for a term project in C++

 Initial Game Concept:
-- Singular box (User) with a paintball gun
+- Singular box (User) with a tool
 - Different modes
     - Zombie
         - Destroy Zombies